-For over a decade, the MBLGTACC Oversight Committee has been a central representative body of the conference, helping guide multi-year visioning, providing feedback and evaluation, and selecting future hosts.
+For over a decade, the MBLGTACC Oversight Committee has been a central representative body of the conference, helping inform multi-year visioning, providing feedback, and selecting future hosts.

 Then called the Midwest Bisexual Gay and Lesbian College Conference (MBGLCC), MBLGTACC was first held in Ames in 1993—organized by a few students at Iowa State University—and drew around 125 attendees.
 As the conference community grew in the 1990s and early 2000s, new challenges and opportunities emerged.
 The financial and logistical demands of hosting the conference steadily increased; the demographics of attendees became increasingly diverse; and ensuring consistency in program quality, leadership preparedness, and financial management became a significant undertaking.
 And, beyond the confines of MBLGTACC, our nation’s leaders approved new measures to limit our freedoms and perpetuate a culture of shame, intimidation, and discrimination, making the conference more necessary than ever.